shashigharti/federated-learning-on-raspberry-pi/README.md

    - Raspberry Pi

-## Start Contributing
-The tutorial on how to contribute can be found here. https://github.com/shashigharti/federated-learning-on-raspberry-pi/wiki/How-to-contribute

-## Getting Started:
 ## Project Equipment Setup
 This project requires the following equipment:
-# 1. Raspberry PIs:
+- Raspberry PIs:
 -- > 2 Raspberry PIs 3 B+ running Raspbian Stretch 4.14
 -- > The PIs are connected to the internet via Ethernet cables.
 -- > Each PI has its own static IP(Internet Protocol) address.

-# 2. Laptop or Desktop:
+- Laptop or Desktop:
 -- > The laptop or desktop machine is running Ubuntu 18.04 LTS and connected to the same LAN where the Raspberry PIs through a switch.

-# 3. Ethernet Port
+- Ethernet Port
 A TP-Link 5-Port Ethernet Switch was used

-## Libraries and Dependencies
+- Libraries and Dependencies
 The following are the major python libraries and dependencies used in the project
 1. Install Python 3.6.7 which is the version that seems to be compatible and more stable with PySyft and PyTorch at the moment.
 2. Install PyTorch 1.0.0